 Neither silicone nor saline implants are intended to last a lifetime.
 The longer a woman has implants, the more likely she will eventually need to undergo surgery to replace them.
 In the event of a rupture, the contents of a saline implant are absorbed safely into the body, and the rupture will be almost immediately apparent.
 If a silicone implant ruptures, the gel quickly escapes the implant, but stays within the pocket of tissue holding the implant in place.
 As such, it may go undetected until your next visit to your physician.
 The FDA recommends undergoing an MRI screening three years after breast augmentation surgery, and every two years after that.

 Choosing the Right Implant

 The choice to undergo breast augmentation surgery is a very personal one that can boost a woman’s self-esteem, broaden her clothing options, and help her to feel attractive and confident.
 Dr. Greenberg prides himself on helping women achieve the very best breast augmentation results possible, and will take time to help you decide whether silicone or saline implants are the right option for you.
-Contact our Long Island practice serving Manhattan and Woodbury to learn more.
+Contact our practices serving Manhattan, Woodbury, Long island, The Hamptons, and Boca Raton, FL to learn more.